Beyond Inserting: Learning Identity Embedding for Semantic-Fidelity Personalized Diffusion Generation: Related Work

-The existing diffusion-based T2I models are limited by generating ID-accurate images for the specific unseen concepts.
-Thus, using images from the novel concepts for fine-tuning enables us to obtain a personalized model, which can insert novel concepts into the original model and synthesize ID-specific new scenes, appearances, and actions.
-Inspired by the GAN Inversion~\cite{xia2022gan}, recent diffusion-based personalized generation works can be divided into two categories: \textit{\textbf{(1) Fine-Tuning T2I model}}: DreamBooth~\cite{ruiz2023dreambooth} fine-tunes all weight of the T2I model on a set of images with the same ID and marks it as the specific token. \textit{\textbf{(2) Token Optimization}}: The works such as Textural Inversion~\cite{gal2022image}, ProSpect~\cite{zhang2023prospect}, and Celeb Basis~\cite{yuan2023inserting} optimize the text embedding of special tokens to map the specific ID into the T2I model, where the T2I model is fixed in the optimization process.
-Recently, these two strategies are combined for manipulating multi-concept interactions~\cite{kumari2023multi} or saving fine-tuning time and parameter amount~\cite{smith2023continual,tewel2023key}.
+Using images from the new concepts for fine-tuning can obtain a personalized model, which can insert new concepts into the original model and synthesize concept-specific new scenes, appearances, and actions.
+Inspired by the GAN Inversion~\cite{xia2022gan}, recent diffusion-based personalized generation works can be divided into three categories: \textit{\textbf{(1) Fine-Tuning T2I model}}: DreamBooth~\cite{ruiz2023dreambooth} fine-tunes all weight of the T2I model on a set of images with the same ID and marks it as the specific token. \textit{\textbf{(2) Token Optimization}}: Textual Inversion~\cite{gal2022image}, ProSpect~\cite{zhang2023prospect}, and Celeb Basis~\cite{yuan2023inserting} optimize the text embedding of special tokens to map the specific ID into the T2I model, where the T2I model is fixed in the optimization process. \textit{\textbf{(3) Tuning Free}}: ELITE~\cite{Wei_2023_ICCV} learning an encoder to customize a visual concept provided by the user without further fine-tuning.
+BootPIG~\cite{purushwalkam2024bootpig} follows a bootstraping strategy by utilizing a pre-trained U-Net model to steer the personalization generation.
+Except for those, Token Optimization and Fine-Tuning are combined to manipulate multi-concept interactions~\cite{kumari2023multi} or saving fine-tuning time and parameter amount~\cite{smith2023continual,tewel2023key, arar2023domain, chen2024disendreamer}.